AJJLagerweij/FEM/Homework-1/Deliverable.rst

    : The error :math:`E_2` for our different approximations where the approximation order ranges from 1 to 20.

-I assume that the error of the Taylor series is increasing because the higher order terms will cause heigher errors at the boundarie of our domain.
+I assume that the error of the Taylor series is increasing because the higher order terms will cause higher errors at the boundaries of our domain.
-But all in all it is my opinion that the Taylor series is a bad approximator for this purpose, it is difficult to calculate due to the derivatives and the result is inaccurate.
-This is not so surpricing however, Taylor series are ment to approximate the behaviour of a function around a given point :math:`x_0` to characterize the local behaviour.
+But all in all it is my opinion that the Taylor series is a bad approximation for this purpose, it is difficult to calculate due to the derivatives and the result is inaccurate.
+This is not so surprising however, Taylor series are meant to approximate the behaviour of a function around a given point :math:`x_0` to characterize the local behaviour.
 We are here using it on a relatively large domain.

-The script used for these computations can be found at `3 LocalApproximation.py <3_LocalApproximation.py>`_.
+The script used for these computations can be found at `3 LocalApproximation.py <https://github.com/AJJLagerweij/FEM/blob/main/Homework-1/3_LocalApproximation.py>`_.

 2.2 Local Approximations
 ========================
 Split the domain :math:`\Omega` into :math:`N` cells.
 For each cell :math:`K`, compute linear and quadratic approximations :math:`f_K(x)` where :math:`f_K(x_i)=f(x_i)` where :math:`x_i` are evenly spaced gridpoints, including the boundaries of the cell.
-Comput and report both :math:`E_1` and :math:`E_2` for a different numbers of cells :math:`N=4,\, 5,\, 6,\,\dots,\,10`.
+Compute and report both :math:`E_1` and :math:`E_2` for a different numbers of cells :math:`N=4,\, 5,\, 6,\,\dots,\,10`.

 The approximation by linear elements is created by scaling hat (shape) functions appropriately.
 These functions are chosen in such a way that: